SCRN-VRC/Voice-Recognition-Shader/README.md

 ## Questions
 #### Can I add this to my own avatar?
-* No, the setup I do to read the visemes from shaders is too difficult to replicate
+* No, the setup I do to read the visemes for the shaders is too difficult to replicate on every different avatar

 #### Why do I need to face the +Z direction
 * I don't know but the initial rotation of the model matters.
 Since the doggo faces +Z, you have to face the same direction as the doggo or else it'll have trouble facing you